 Windows Terminal Server

 MCECS provides a modest Windows Terminal Server for remote access to many Windows applications.
-Built from older hardware, it is not meant to be a replacement for using the MCECS Windows labs but serves as an convenience for when you need to occasionally run something available in the labs.
-For instance, the Terminal Server was not designed to handle the load of a classroom full of users simultaneously accessing it to work on an in-class assignment or demo.
+Built from older hardware, it is not meant to be a replacement for using the MCECS Windows labs.
+It mainly serves as a convenience for when you need to occasionally run something available in the labs.
+It should be noted that the Terminal Server was not designed to handle the load of a classroom full of users simultaneously accessing it to work on an in-class assignment or demo.

 Due to licensing restrictions, the Terminal Server only contains a subset of the software load we install in the general MCECS Windows Labs.

 How to access the Terminal Server

 You will need a Remote Desktop program (commonly referred to as a Remote Desktop Client or an RDP client) to access the Terminal Server.
 Details of how to do this from various platforms can be found at this link:

 Make sure you follow these guidelines for using the Terminal Server

 The Windows Terminal Server is a Shared Resource and processes that make excessive use of resources (CPU, Memory, Disk) should not be run there.
 You will need to ensure that the programs you are running do not impact other users.
 We will terminate any process that is found to be negatively impacting system resources and inhibiting the use of the Terminal Server by other users.

 Sessions inactive for 24 hours will be terminated